 What do you like to do during your time off?

-ME: My husband and I love to be active, so when we’re not cooking or puttering around our house and yard, we bike, hike, run, do yoga, cross-country ski and snowboard.
+ME: My family is very active, so when we’re not cooking or working around our house, we bike, run, do yoga, hike, cross-country ski and snowboard.

 What is your guiltiest culinary pleasure?

-ME: I don’t usually feel too guilty, but I never pass up good cheese, chocolate, ice cream, baked goods and nice meat and seafood.
+ME: I don’t usually feel too guilty, but I never pass up good cheese, chocolate, ice cream, baked goods and high-quality meat and seafood.

 What is your favorite international fare?

 ME: Thai food.
 I can’t get enough of the combination of coconut milk, nuts, fresh herbs and curry.
-Plus, there is a lot of tofu, vegetables and noodles—all foods I love!
+Plus, Thai dishes include a lot of tofu, vegetables and noodles—all foods I love!

 What three adjectives best describe your EatingWell experience?